 MASS EFFECT: PARAGON LOST

 In 2011, Legendary Pictures and producer Thomas Tull acquired the film rights for a proposed live-action film adaptation.
 In recent years, we have seen a trend with various cinematic and computer game franchises turning to anime as a way of injecting something different into the familiar.
-The trend was started by the Wachowskis with The Animatrix (2003) and has been followed by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012) and Iron Man: Rise of Technovore (2013), Resident Evil: Vendetta (2017) and Starship Troopers: Traitor of Mars (2017).
+The trend was started by the Wachowskis with The Animatrix (2003) and has been followed by other works such as Final Fantasy VII: Advent Children (2005), Highlander: The Search for Vengeance (2007), Batman: Gotham Knight (2008), Resident Evil: Degeneration (2008), Halo Legends (2010), Resident Evil: Damnation (2012), Starship Troopers: Invasion (2012), Iron Man: Rise of Technovore (2013), Resident Evil: Vendetta (2017) and Starship Troopers: Traitor of Mars (2017).
 Mass Effect takes the same route with Paragon Lost here.

 I watched Mass Effect: Paragon Lost and kept trying to piece together the milieu and what was happening.
 The film is clearly made with the assumption that viewers would be familiar with the videogame universe.
 Even then, you realise that there is only a single character that appears in one of the videogames Lieutenant Vega who is a supporting character in Mass Effect 3 (the film here is essentially an expansion of the complex character backstory that Vega gets in the game where he was also voiced by Freddie Prinze Jr.), as well as a single scene appearance from the alien archaeologist Liara Tsoni, one of the major characters in Mass Effect 2, who is Treeyas mentor here, as well as references made to Commander Shepard and the starship Normandy.